toefel18/transcoding-grpc-to-http-json/README.md

 3. extract it somewhere in your PATH
-4. Run the protoc command from within this project's root directory!
+4. Run the protoc command from within this project's root directory! notice that build/extracted-include-protos/main contains proto files from jar files on the classpath, for example: `com.google.api.grpc:googleapis-common-protos:0.0.3` this dependency contains the sources for `google.api.http` options we use in the .proto file

        protoc -I. -Ibuild/extracted-include-protos/main --include_imports --include_source_info --descriptor_set_out=reservation_service_definition.pb src/main/proto/reservation_service.proto